Abhi-batman/MovieTalk/readme.md

 3->Make sure to store both publicid and url in profilePhoto and change type of profilePhoto as object in model

 4->sending multipart/form data in login causes multer to make the req.body empty,so either use upload.none() or just send json data through postman

+5->No async on generating access/ refresh token in user model as they are synchronous functions and adding async will return a promise instead of the token